(My high school tribe. That’s me on the left.)

 Stay tuned for more of our gathering in upcoming posts.
 I learned so, so much, and I can’t wait to share it with you.

 PS: For those of you who are feeling called to create community, I can’t encourage you enough to go for it.
 I’ve found that it’s those kinds of longings that we must listen to – they’re whispers inviting us to create the experiences we most need.
 We all deserve to be loved, seen, and celebrated.
-I wrote a post back in 2009 with some tips on how to create a gathering similar to the gatherings I’ve been a part of.
 May you be encouraged to fill your well with possibility and community.
 XXOO.

 Sending much love,